Considering Byron Center Public Schools?

 If you reside with a Byron Center resident in a home/apartment/mobile home, you will need to provide the following:

-- Notarized Affidavit of Residence (form available below)
+- Notarized Affidavit of Residence (Form available at the District Services Office.)

 - Owner’s driver license and two (2) proofs of their residence as listed above

-- If parent/ student’s names are not listed on lease, a Statement of Landlord form is required (form available below)
+- If parent/student’s names are not listed on lease, a Statement of Landlord form is required.
+(Form is available at Administration Offices.)

-It is very important that the emergency phone numbers and contacts be current in the event that we cannot reach you.
-In addition to accident or injury, it is important that you have a designated person or network available for your child in cases of early school closings or inclement weather.
-If your child has a medical condition i.e., diabetes, epilepsy, asthma, acute allergies (food, insect bites, animals), or physical disability, please inform the nurse, teacher, or school secretary to insure a safe, healthy school environment.
+It is very important that the emergency phone numbers and contacts be current in the event that a parent/legal guardian cannot be reached.
+In addition to accident or injury, it is important to have a designated person or network available for your child in cases of early school closings or inclement weather.
+If your child has a medical condition i.e., diabetes, epilepsy, asthma, acute allergies (food, insect bites, animals), or physical disability, please inform the teacher or school secretary to ensure a safe and healthy school environment.

 Other miscellaneous forms: